european-summer-of-code/esoc2025/README.md

 ##### 2025 ESoC projects - hub: GC.OS

-Multiple stipends are available in collaboration with the German Center for Open Source AI ([discord](https://discord.gg/7uKdHfdcJG)).
+Up to 5 stipends are available in collaboration with the German Center for Open Source AI ([discord](https://discord.gg/7uKdHfdcJG)).
 The project is focusing on:

 * improving model sharing ability via `openml-python`